Disputes and mediation

 There are several different types of ADR, and further information about these different types of ADR and the ADR services the Law Society offers can be found here.

-Fees for alternative dispute resolution
+Fees for alternative dispute resolution (current 3 May 2016)

 Alternative Dispute Resolution – information about mediation, arbitration and expert determination.